IOTechSystems/xrt-examples/Bridges/thrift/pub/README.md

 export PUB_CLIENT_ADDRESS="127.0.0.1"
 ```

-PUB_SERVER_PORT - The port used by the server used, e.g.
+PUB_SERVER_PORT - The port used by the server, e.g.
 ```bash
 export PUB_SERVER_PORT=99999
 ```

-PUB_CLIENT_PORT - The port used by the server used, e.g.
+PUB_CLIENT_PORT - The port used by the server, e.g.
 ```bash
 export PUB_CLIENT_PORT=9998
 ```